 - Better Business Bureau: "C"

 Everest plans include benefits for wellness and mental health and the freedom to choose your providers.
-You can select from a range of copayments, coinsurance and one of five deductibles: $1,000, $2,500, $5,000, $7,500 or $10,000.
+You can select from a range of copayments and coinsurance, and you can choose one of five deductibles: $1,000, $2,500, $5,000, $7,500 or $10,000.
 Everest also offers multiple policy term lengths according to state regulations.

 Federal regulations do not require short-term health insurance to cover the essential health benefits such as maternity care and prescription drugs.
 If you are considering purchasing a short-term plan, you should make sure it will cover your health needs.